adehoog/graphics-final-project/README.md

    make run
    ```
 (If the GLFW window fails to open, you may need to run the command ```export DISPLAY=:0``` before ```make run```)

+## Camera Options
+### Free Camera
+By default, free camera is turned on.
+You can switch from a planet view to free camera by pressing 0.
+Press the arrow keys (⬅➡⬆⬇) to move the camera in that direction.
+Hold the Z key and press up or down arrow keys (⬆⬇) to zoom in or out.